 An out lap in F1 is the lap a driver performs after leaving the pits.
 In qualifying, drivers do an out lap from the pits at a slower pace to warm up their tires before doing a faster lap to set a qualifying time.
 In the race, a driver still has to go as fast as possible on their out lap.

-This is generally exclusive to qualifying, but there is a similar lap performed in the race which we will discuss below.
-This lap is used to get some temperature into the brakes and the tires and is used also to give the driver a running start when they then take their hot lap, which we will discuss in the next section.
+This lap is used to get some temperature into the brakes and the tires and it’s used also to give the driver a running start when they then take their hot lap, which we will discuss in the next section.

-Because the car is just out of the pits, it has not had time to get the tires and brakes up to temperature.
+Because the driver is just out of the pits, their tires and brakes are relatively cold.
 This means that these components will not offer optimum performance.
 Cold tires don’t offer much grip, and cold brakes struggle to slow the car down effectively.
-Thus, the driver needs to get them up to temperature before he tries to set his fastest lap time.
+So, the driver needs to get them up to temperature before they try to set their fastest lap time.

 Not Too Much Heat

-Although the driver is trying to put heat into the tires, he doesn’t want to wear them out very much as the fresher the tires are the faster he can go when he wants to set his time.
+Although the driver is trying to put heat into the tires, they don’t want to wear them out very much as the fresher the tires are the faster they can go when they want to set their time.
 This is why you will often see them weaving in and out to try and heat them up without wearing them out.
 At the last corner they accelerate so that they are at top speed as they cross the starting line for their hot lap.

 During the race, the out lap is still the one the driver performs right after they pit, but they can’t afford to go slowly in the race like they would on a qualifying out lap.
 This means they’ll still be pushing the car, but they need to be more cautious as their colder tires will have less grip than the warmer ones on their rivals that didn’t pit.